Creative Writing Institute

 How To Apply:

 We are partnering with CampDoc (an online registration program) to better serve our campers and staff.
 CampDoc offers online registration and an electronic record system for campers.
 The CampDoc site is secure, encrypted and password protected.
-Only Alfred University Summer Health Staff will have access to camper information.

 To gain access to our online application, please use the following link (we support the current and previous major releases of Google Chrome, Firefox, Microsoft Edge and Safari):